nikolaia/lord-of-chaos-slides/slides/index.md

 ---

+### Predictable outcomes

 ```
+let yourApplication request =
-request
+    Process request
-|> Function
+    |> response
-|> fun res -> analyze res
 ```

-' Your system as a function -> Needs to be the case for automated testing '
+' Your system as a function
+' Functional language easier to reason about code, same with modules ' Why microservices is good, why stateless is good

 ---